ImperialCollegeLondon/SWMManywhere/docs/config_guide.md

 ### Customise `graphfcns`

 Graph functions are the way that operations are applied to create a synthetic UDM in SWMManywhere.
-You can read more about them [here](graphfcns_guide.md), but a primary feature of the `config` file is to provide a `graphfcn_list`.
+You can read more about them in the [graphfcns guide](graphfcns_guide.md), but a primary feature of the `config` file is to provide a `graphfcn_list`.
 By default `graphfcn_list` is selected from [`demo_config.yml`](reference-defs.md#demo-configuration-file).
 Although we believe that the default list makes sense, you may instead provide